deep-thought-labs/drive-blog/content/en/posts/welcome.md

 2. **BabelFish Network**: The global P2P network that connects millions of devices on a censorship-resistant infrastructure
 3. **Drive**: The client tools that enable unified management of nodes and services

-> 🌐 For more information about our project, visit our main website: [infinitedrive.xyz](https://infinitedrive.xyz)
+> 🌐 For more information about our project, visit our main website: [infinitedrive.xyz](https://infinitedrive.xyz)<br>
+> 📚 For technical documentation, visit: [docs.infinitedrive.xyz](https://docs.infinitedrive.xyz)<br>
+> 📝 And if you're reading this, you're already on our blog: [blog.infinitedrive.xyz](https://blog.infinitedrive.xyz)

 ## Our Commitment